YueShi1996/AJHG_figures/README.md

 # Figures
-codes for AJHG review "Aspiring towards equitable benefits from genomic advances to individuals of ancestrally diverse backgrounds" figures.
+Codes for AJHG review "Aspiring towards equitable benefits from genomic advances to individuals of ancestrally diverse backgrounds" figures.